-Since the Device Observation Reporter does not receive any patient demographic information from the PHD device; at least the patient name, a patient identifier and authorization code are required to create a compliant PID segment for the PCD-01 message.
+Since the Device Observation Reporter does not receive any patient demographic information from the PHD device, at least the patient name, a patient identifier and authorization code are required to create a compliant PID segment for the PCD-01 message.
 The Device Observation Reporter implementation will be required to provide this supplemental information, and when appropriate, map it to the optional person-id that is sometimes provided by PHD devices.
 A Device Observation Reporter implementation may also provide a filter such that only certain measurements are forwarded in the PCD-01 message.
 Such a filter is implementation dependent and outside the scope of this profile, but clearly the filter must still generate a compliant PCD-01 message.

-3.Z.3 Referenced Standards
+3.13.3 Referenced Standards

 The PCD Communicate PCD data-hData transaction is specified in the PCHA H.812.1 – Observation Upload, PCHA H.812 WAN IF Common Certified Device Class Guidelines, and PCHA H.812.3 Capability Exchange documents.
 The hData record format is specified in HL7® Version 3 Standard: hData Record Format Release, 1.
 Authentication is further specified in IHE Technical Framework Supplement: Internet User Authentication.

-3.Z.4 Interaction Diagram
+3.13.4 Interaction Diagram

 The diagram below illustrates the Communicate PCD Data-hData transaction.
 How one obtains the authentication token is not specified by this profile.

-Figure 3.Z.4-1: Communication PCD Data-hData Transaction
+Figure 3.13.4-1: Communication PCD Data-hData Transaction

-3.Z.4.1 Capability Exchange
+3.13.4.1 Capability Exchange

 The Capability exchange encapsulates the first stage of all hData transactions which consist of obtaining the root.xml.
 This file provides the Device Observation Reporter with the features and resource directory of the Device Observation Consumer in a standardized manner.

-3.Z.4.1.1 Trigger Events
+3.13.4.1.1 Trigger Events

 The typical trigger event is initialization of communications between the Device Observation Reporter and Device Observation Consumer.
 This initialization may not happen until the Device Observation Reporter is passed measurement data.

-3.Z.4.1.2 Message Semantics
+3.13.4.1.2 Message Semantics

 In RESTful hData transactions the root.xml file is obtained using an HTTP GET on the base URL.
 The base URL is obtained by an out-of-band means.
 The root.xml is to hData what the WSDL is to Web Services.
 The request for the root.xml is the first action all hData clients take in order to interoperate with an hData server.
 The PCHA H 812.3 Capability Exchange utilizes the profile, section, representation, and resourceType elements of the hData record format to specify what PCHA certified device classes are supported by the Device Observation Consumer as well as the information needed by the client to interoperate with these certified device classes.
 The hData Observation-upload is one of the certified device classes that shall be described in the root.xml if the endpoint supports the transaction.
 Figures 7-2 to 7-5 in the PCHA H 812.1 Observation Upload specification show examples of the capability elements as they might appear for a Device Observation Consumer that supports (1) observation upload by hData, (2) observation upload by SOAP web services, (3) an STS SAML Token server, and (4) an oAuth 2.0 authentication service.
 Only the observation upload by hData capability is required for hData servers that support that capability, since the web services capabilities are not RESTful and web service clients will not be expected to access and understand hData root.xmls.
 However specifying the web services capabilities in the exchange can make for a more user friendly experience on dual capability clients.